stochnet/stochnet.github.io/d2r/lit-javelin-amazon.md

 - [Dodge](https://diablo.fandom.com/wiki/Dodge_(Diablo_II)) (passive skill, increase chance of dodging melee attacks when standing still).
 - [Avoid](https://diablo.fandom.com/wiki/Avoid) (passive skill, increase chance of dodging ranged attacks when standing still; can spend more points if available).
 - [Evade](https://diablo.fandom.com/wiki/Evade) (passive skill, increase chance of dodging both melee and ranged attacks when moving).
-- [Pierce](https://diablo.fandom.com/wiki/Pierce) (increase the chance that arrows pierce through enemies, only need to reach the level with +66% chance)
+- [Pierce](https://diablo.fandom.com/wiki/Pierce) (increase the chance that javelins pierce through enemies; only need to reach the level with +66% chance)
 - all necessary passby skills.

 **Remarks**:

-1. Lightning Fury is the main attack with large area damage and hence particualrly effective against large crowds, such as cows).
-When a thrown javelin hits a target, it splits as mutiple lightnings to nearby enemies, and they can further split to more lightnings.
+1. Lightning Fury is the main attack with large area damage and hence particualrly effective against large crowds, such as cows.
+When a thrown javelin hits a target, it splits to mutiple lightnings to nearby enemies, and they can further split to more lightnings.
 Also because of this, Lightning Fury is not very effective in the case where only few enemies present.

-2. Pierce is useful to increase the number of lightnings and hence high pierce chance.
+2. Pierce is useful to increase the chance of pierce, which can result in more splits while using Lightning Fury.

-3. Charged Strike has very high damage on single target and can often kill act bosses in a second even in 8-player games.
+3. Charged Strike has very high damage on single targets and can often kill act bosses in a second even in 8-player games.